Botica del Ángel

 Botica del Ángel is a museum in Buenos Aires, Argentina.
-It was originally an artistic venue created by animator, painter, set designer, actor, and costume designer Eduardo Bergara Leumann in the Monserrat neighborhood of Buenos Aires, Argentina, in 1966.
+It was originally an artistic venue created by the animator, painter, set designer, actor, and costume designer Eduardo Bergara Leumann in the Monserrat neighborhood of Buenos Aires, Argentina, in 1966.
 It became a space where many prominent figures of the Argentine artistic scene, both nationally and internationally recognized, got their start or passed through.

 History

 It was founded in 1966 as an alternative theater and exhibition space through the initiative of its creator and promoter, Eduardo Bergara Leumann, in a theatrical tailor shop at 670 Lima Street.
-It quickly established itself as an avant-garde alternative center, emerging alongside the legendary Di Tella Institute.
+It quickly established itself as an avant-garde alternative center, emerging alongside the Di Tella Institute.

-In a space filled with objects, kitsch imagery, and decorated with memorabilia (including items related to Jorge Luis Borges, Alfonsina Storni, Alejandra Pizarnik, Silvia and Mirtha Legrand, Eva Perón, Zully Moreno, Victoria Ocampo, José Gobello, and others) as well as works by great Argentine artists such as Antonio Berni, Josefina Robirosa, Guillermo Roux, Raúl Soldi, Edgardo Giménez, and more, the irreverent spirit of its host and owner fostered and welcomed the musical debuts of figures like Pepe Cibrián Campoy, Susana Rinaldi, Nacha Guevara, Marikena Monti, Valeria Lynch, Horacio Molina, Marilina Ross, Cuarteto Zupay, and Leonardo Favio, along with the appearances or comebacks of figures in Argentine cultural and artistic life such as Libertad Lamarque, Niní Marshall, Alberto Castillo, Luisa Vehil, Manuel Mujica Lainez, Mecha Ortiz, and Tania.
-The relaxed and cheeky atmosphere was that of a café-concert, and the audience never knew whether they were spectators or part of one of Eduardo Bergara Leumann’s spontaneous happenings.
+The venue featured imagery and memorabilia, including items related to Jorge Luis Borges, Alfonsina Storni, Alejandra Pizarnik, Silvia and Mirtha Legrand, Eva Perón, Zully Moreno, Victoria Ocampo, José Gobello, and others.
+There are also works by great Argentine artists such as Antonio Berni, Josefina Robirosa, Guillermo Roux, Raúl Soldi, Edgardo Giménez, among others.
+The repertoire of its host and owner welcomed the musical debuts of figures like Pepe Cibrián Campoy, Susana Rinaldi, Nacha Guevara, Marikena Monti, Valeria Lynch, Horacio Molina, Marilina Ross, Cuarteto Zupay, and Leonardo Favio, along with the appearances or comebacks of figures in Argentine cultural and artistic life such as Libertad Lamarque, Niní Marshall, Alberto Castillo, Luisa Vehil, Manuel Mujica Lainez, Mecha Ortiz, and Tania.
+The atmosphere resembled that of a café-concert, and audiences often participated directly in performances and happenings organized by Eduardo Bergara Leumann.

 According to theater critic Emilio Stevanovich, its characteristics around 1966 were:

 "La Botica was a fun, cultural show—but above all, it was free and surprising.
 There were no premieres, so there was no stage fright for first-timers.
 When the audience arrived, they were greeted and seated by the performers themselves, creating a mutual sense of ease for what would become the 'theatrical adventure' of the Botica.
 Upon entering, spectators were given a pitcher of wine, little biscuits, and a basin for personal hygiene.
 Bergara would open women’s handbags as a way to spark conversation or create a gag, since at the Botica there was no script or routine—everything flowed from the Angel, created in the moment of encounter.
 The show changed without notice.
 The audience returned again and again, bringing friends to enjoy the transformation through participation.
 Many nights, it was unclear whether to ask for autographs on the stage or in the audience.
 There was no grand finale.
 As the audience—almost all of whom had participated in the performance—left, the cast stood in two lines and bid them farewell personally.
 The most rigid and reserved spectators, who had ended up dancing or acting, were the most grateful as they left—they had felt free and like protagonists for the night."